Johndsalas/netflix_genre_labeler/README.md

                 * Override Accuracy 67%
             * Overall accuracy for both attempts were less than baseline
             * Override accuracy for both attempts were above baseline but worse then the final model
-                * This means that using either method to override the predictions of the current model would in all likelihood yield less accurate predictions
+            * Methods are not viable for predicting comedy at this time
 * Machine learning models were developed to predict comedy genre
     * Top Performing Model
         * Uses count vectorized data
         * Removes words using relative word frequency
         * Uses a threshold of 0
         * Is a Logistic Regression model
-        * Has an accuracy of 72.56% on test data
+        * Has an accuracy of 72.99% on test data beating baseline by ~13%
-        * Beats Baseline by  12.56%
-    * Count vectorized data seems to outperform TF-IDF data by a small margin
+    * Count Vectorized data seems to outperform TF-IDF data by a small margin
-    * Removing word features due to low word frequency seems to outperform removing word features due to low document frequency by a small margin
+    * Removing word features due to low word frequency seems to outperform removing word features do to low document frequency by a small margin
-    * At this time I do not recommend moving forward as I would like to see at least 80-90% accuracy form the model before doing so

-# Next Steps
+# Next Steps and Recommendations

-* At this time the accuracy of the best performing model stands at 72.56%
+* At this time the accuracy of the best performing model stands at 72.99% beating baseline by ~13%
-* I would prefer to see an accuracy of 80-90% before moving on the the next stage of packaging the model to make similar predictions of all of the other genres
+* Enough promise has been shown for me to recommend moving forward with constructing a pipeline to create and evaluate  models for predicting each genre individually
-* Recommendations for next steps next steps is to focus on prodoucing a more accurate model
+* I also recommend putting more time into developing a more accurate model using the following guidelines
     * Focus on Logistic Regression models
         * This model was consistently the highest performer on its default settings
-        * I might be able to get some extra accuracy by adjusting its hyperparameters
+        * It may be possible to increase its accuracy by adjusting its hyperparameters
     * Focus on count vectorized Data
         * This type of vectorization seems to result in slightly higher accuracy than TF-IDF
-    * Focus on Relative frequency by word count
+    * Focus on relative frequency by word count
-        * Removing word features with a low relative word frequency resulted in a small boost to the final models accuracy
+        * Removing low relative frequency words seems to outperform removing words with low document frequency
-        * It also seems to have a slightly better effect on accuracy than using relative document frequency
-        * Normalize relative frequency values to account for skews in the data
+        * Normalize relative frequency values to avoid skewing the data
     * Rethink non-modeling approach to predictions
-        * Instead of using unique words predict values using by adding the relative frequency numbers of all of the words in the description
+        * Try making predictions by adding the relative frequency numbers of all of the words in the description
             * positive results would be predicted as comedy
             * negative results would be predicted as non-comedy
-    * Review model evaluation code for inefficiencies to address the evaluation run time issues
-    * Try tests on a different genre to see if they produce similar results
-* Once model accuracy can be confirmed at 80% or higher on at least one genre the next step is to create a pipeline to acquire, prepare, build and evaluate models that predict True/False for each genre in the dataset and evaluate the accuracy of models that are prepared as a part of this pipeline